 You are now ready to start using GeoEngine!
 Follow the step-by-step guide to create your first worker!Enabling GIS Plugin

-This section will only apply after your first
+This section will only apply after you have done the

-geoengine apply step.
+geoengine setup plugins step.
 It is included for your information, but not part of

 GeoEngine’s core installation.- QGIS